dbafromthecold/SqlServerChaosEngineering/slides.md

-# Chaos Engineering for SQL Server
+# Hands on Chaos Engineering

 ---